Rock Climbing in Mallorca #

 UKClimbing one the most successful and established rock climbing websites launched back in 1995, two years before the mega-famous Rockfax, with whom they later merged creating an even more expansive climbers forum and guide, refers to Mallorca as the climbing ‘Jewel of the Med’ …and a jewel it is.
-Check our the Rockfax guide to find the best climbing spots in Mallorca.

 Mallorca’s convenient geographical plot along with the island’s manageable size and competent road systems, makes climbing accessible not only for the Spanish, but for all Europeans and other world travelers to enjoy.
 The Tramuntana Mountains bestow hundreds of unique climbs for every different skill level.
-The cliffs and coastline are nothing shy of a playground for rock climbers, boulderers and deep-water soloists.
+The cliffs and coastline are nothing shy of a playground for rock climbers, boulderers and deep water soloists.

-How to get started? #
+How to get started with climbing. #

 Fledgling: If you’re new to rock climbing it’s important to recognise it is an extreme sport.
 This isn’t beach volleyball or speed-walking.
 Rock climbing isn’t the sort of sport where you can just ‘wing it’.
 Owning all the equipment isn’t enough.
 It’s absolutely crucial to know what you’re doing and to have experienced climbers with you when you’re starting out.

-What will you need? #
+What will you need to go climbing #

 Now that you’ve fallen in love with climbing, you’re ready to get your own equipment.
 You’ll need a harness, one that fits properly, slings, belay plates, several carabiner’s (I have 10), rope (I choose an 80 metre rope), a fitted helmet, chalk and chalk-bag, proper climbing shoes and comfortable clothes.
 Support Foracorda, one of Mallorca’s local climbing shops, or pop into Decathlon where you can also find everything you'll need, possibly some picnic equipment so you can make a day of it.